FAMILY

 Meaning of Family

 Famous Greek Philosopher Aristotle opines that Man is a social animal.
 He never lives alone.
 An utterly isolated individual is unthinkable.
 He begins his day as a member of a group, i.e., family.
-Hence of all human groups, the family is the most important primary group.
+Hence, of all human groups, the family is the primary group with the most importance.
 No known society, ancient or modern, is free from the family system.
-The family has undergone several changes over time, as Burgess and Locke put it ‘from a hard and fast social structure or institution and becoming a flexible relationship.’
+The family has undergone several changes over time, as Burgess and Locke put it, ‘from a hard and fast social structure or institution and becoming a flexible relationship.’

 However, family is a unique social institution that has no substitute.
 It is the basic unit of social organization.
 Family is the nucleus of all social structures and continues to be the most stable association and institution of human society.
 Society is a conglomeration of families.
-No society or civilization ever exists without family.
-It plays a significant role in the development of the personality of an individual and also in the process of socialization.
+No society or civilization ever existed without family.
+It plays a significant role in the development of an individual's personality and also in the process of socialization.

-The term ‘family’ has been derived from the Roman word ‘Famulus’ which means a servant.
-In Roman law, the word refers to the group of producers and slaves and servants and members of common descent.
-A family is a small group that consists of a father, mother, and children who are related to each other by kinship ties based on marriage, blood, or adoption.
-A family is a biological unit that consists of parents and children.
+The term ‘family’ is derived from the Roman word ‘Famulus,’ which means a servant.
+In Roman law, the word refers to the group of producers, slaves, servants and members of common descent.
+A family is a small group consisting of a father, mother, and children who are related to each other by kinship ties based on marriage, blood, or adoption.
+A family is a biological unit consisting of parents and children.

 Family refers to the group comprising parents and children.
 It may also refer, in some cases, to a group of relatives and their dependants forming one household.
 All these refer to the compositional aspect of this institution.
 Another aspect is that of residence of its members.